ezsystems/commerce-documentation/docs/developer_manual/integrate_erp_systems/erp_communication/erp_components/erp_component_messages/erp_message_selectcontact.md

 #  ERP Message: SelectContact

-Fetches contact information, like all types of addresses etc., from the ERP system or CRM system.
+Fetches contact information, like all types of contact related data, from the ERP system or CRM system.

 ## Request XML